Exploring Neptune Symbol Meaning

 Astrologically speaking, Neptune rules the Pisces (along with his brother, Jupiter).
 Depending on where Neptune falls in your astrological chart, you may feel this energy in interesting ways.
 For example, if Pisces is your sun sign, then dreams, intuition, and psychic ability will be a very matter-of-fact way of life for you.
 Your powers of observation will likely be at the forefront of your life experience.

 Neptune energy is thought to rule the pineal gland which is the part of the nervous system that oversees psychic phenomenon: Higher awareness, visions, a sense of divinity, nirvana, etc. In fact, the pineal gland is of particular interest to occultists and esoteric practitioners for its elevating potential.
 Hence, the Neptune symbol is often seen in mystical texts as synonymous with such subjects.

-You can tap into the power of Neptune by incorporating various symbolic intentions or articles into your meditative/spiritual practices.
+You can tap into the power of Neptune by incorporating various symbolic intentions into your meditative/spiritual practices.